-THE TREE I WOULD LIKE TO PLANT REQUIRES A POLLINATOR, WHAT DOES THAT MEAN?
+THE TREE REQUIRES A POLLINATOR, WHAT DOES THAT MEAN?

 When a pollinator is required, any two seedlings or two different grafted trees of the same plant species must be planted (an apple tree will not pollinate with a pear tree).

-THE TREE I WOULD LIKE TO PLANT IS SELF POLLINATING, WHAT DOES THAT MEAN?
+THE TREE IS SELF POLLINATING, WHAT DOES THAT MEAN?

 A self pollinating tree or plant will produce fruit all on its own.

-Bareroot trees are dormant.
-They are dug out of the fields early in the spring and stored in a large cold room to keep them dormant until you plant them.
-Since they have not woken up yet they do not require any soil to keep them alive.
-Bareroot trees are light and easy to ship allowing us to send our trees all over the country and the lowest cost possible.
-Dormant trees have the advantage of not suffering from transplant shock as do non-dormant trees.
+Bare root trees are safest and most efficient way to transplant fruit trees.
+They are dug out of the fields early in the spring and stored in a large cold room in damp sawdust to keep them dormant until you transplant them.
+Bare root trees are light and ship well in boxes which allows us to send our trees all over the country at a much cheaper cost that potted trees in soil.

-I NOTICED THAT YOU SELL TREES IN THE FALL.
-ISN'T IT RISKY TO PLANT TREES SO LATE IN THE SEASON?
+YOU SELL TREES IN THE OCT/NOV.....
+ISN'T IT RISKY TO PLANT TREES SO LATE ?